maths/moodle-qtype_stack/doc/en/Authoring/Parsons.md

 ## Adding `Sortable.js` options to the `[[parsons]]` block

-The `[[parsons]]` block is a wrapper for the Javascript library "Sortable.js", optimised and with default options for Parson's problems.
+The `[[parsons]]` block is a wrapper for the javascript library "Sortable.js", optimised and with default options for Parson's problems.
 As such, there are a very wide range of options for this javascript library.
 These options are all passed into the block as a JSON string.
 To do this we separate out the arguments to the block into separate "steps" and "options" fields.

 ````
 [[ parsons input="ans1" ]]